-As a BS Physics major (not applied physics, though applied majors can do a thesis or a capstone), you are required to complete a senior thesis research project as part of your educational experience.
+As a BS Physics or BS Physics & Astronomy major (not applied physics, though applied majors can do a thesis and take 498R or a capstone and take 492R), you are required to complete a senior thesis research project as part of your educational experience.
 You should start thinking about this experience early in your education.
 Here we've compiled answers to many of the questions that students ask about the senior thesis.

 Your work on a senior thesis is perhaps the closest thing to a "real-world" experience that you will have in college.
 Nobody solves textbook problems or takes exams for a living.
 Soon, others will judge you primarily by your creativity, initiative, and ability to obtain and communicate research results; your college grades will be superfluous.
 We designed the senior thesis requirement to prepare you for this new reality.